patrick-kidger/lineax/CONTRIBUTING.md

 pip install -e '.[docs]'
 mkdocs serve
 ```
-You can then see your local copy of the documentation in a web browser.
+You can then see your local copy of the documentation by navigating to `localhost:8000` in a web browser.

 ## Contributor License Agreement